Collinformatics/AudioTranscription/README.md

 # Setup: Intellij Idea

-These instruction were made for working with an Intellij Idea IDE
+- These instruction were made for working with an Intellij Idea IDE

-Make sure that your project has the JavaFX plugin.

-After JavaFx is setup we can clone the AudioTranscription repository

-- Cloning the github instructions:
+Clone github repository:

   * Make instructions <---------------------------------------------------------------------